- For defenders

 For resources on security and protection such as the Workbook on Security: Practical Steps for Human Rights Defenders at Risk (Front Line Defenders, 2011) , the Protection Manual for Human Rights Defenders (Front Line Defenders, 2005) and the Protection Handbook for Human Rights Defenders (Front Line Defenders, 2007) see Training in Security and Protection.
 For resources on digital security and privacy for human rights defenders see Front Line Defenders' Digital Security Programme

 What Protection Can United Nations Field Presences Provide?
 (Front Line Defenders, 2012) This guide gives an outline of what UN agencies can do locally to provide protection for human rights defenders.
 It aims to give practical and helpful suggestions on how to engage constructively with the UN.
 It is also meant to encourage UN agencies and UN officials to implement their commitments to human rights and human rights defenders.
+The handbook is also available in French, Spanish, Arabic and Russian.

 The UN Fact sheet No. 29: Human Rights Defenders: Protecting the Right to Defend Human Rights is designed to provide Governments and a wide range of professionals who frequently come into contact with human rights defenders with a rapid understanding of what a “human rights defender” is and what activities defenders undertake.
 It is also designed to support the right to defend human rights; to strengthen the protection of human rights defenders from any repercussions of their work; and to provide a tool for human rights defenders in conducting advocacy and training activities.
 It is also available here in French / Spanish / Arabic / Russian